calum74/mandelbrot-qt/CONTRIBUTING.md

 cmake --install .
 ```

-Then, reconfigure cmake to use the static Qt build
+Then, reconfigure cmake to use the static Qt build,

 ```
 mkdir mandelbrot-qt-static